forestdb/forestdb.org/models/syllogisms-cogsci14.md

 Note: The model presented below is for transparency and/or pedagogical purposes.
 The program itself is computationally expensive.
 The state space grows exponentially with the number-of-objects parameter.
 However, we are interested not in the distribution of objects per se, but in the distribution of true-sentences that those objects imply.
-As such, we can derive an equivalence-class representation of the situation space (objects comprise situations), which is projection of the distribution of situations onto the sentences of interest.
+As such, we can derive an equivalence-class representation of the situation space (objects comprise situations), which is a projection of the distribution of situations onto the sentences of interest.
 The equivalence-class of situations does not grow with the number of objects and is much faster to run.
 However, the number-of-objects and base-rate parameters cannot be changed inside the model.
 The version of that model (with best-fit parameters n_objects = 5, br = 0.25 used in Ref:tessler2014syllogisms) can be found [here](http://forestdb.org/models/syllogisms-equivalence-cogsci14.html).